fernandomachado90/go-authorizer/README.md

 #### Transaction authorization

 Tries to authorize a `transaction`.
 Updates the `CurrentAccount` state in case of success.

-The validations performed check either simple properties from the account state (for `insufficient-limit` and `card-not-active` violations) or counts matches iterating through a last authorized `transactions` array (for `high-frequency-small-interval` and `doubled-transaction` violations).
+The validations access simple properties directly from the `CurrentAccount` state to check for `insufficient-limit` and `card-not-active` violations or iterates through a last authorized `transactions` array to count matches in order to detect `high-frequency-small-interval` and `doubled-transaction` violations.

-In the future, this `transactions` could be improved to keep track of only the events that happened during the last **2 minutes** (customizable on the `IntervalMinutes` configuration setting).
+In the future, the last authorized `transactions` array could be improved to keep track of only the events that happened during the last **2 minutes** (timespan customizable on the `IntervalMinutes` constant).

 #### Output encoding